zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Threshold to Parallelize tests

 Running tests in parallel adds an overhead in terms of database setup and fixture loading.
-Because of this, Rails won't parallelize executions that involve fewer than 50 tests.
+Because of this, Zoisite won't parallelize executions that involve fewer than 50 tests.

 You can configure this threshold in your `test.rb`: